alexvanzyl/blog/content/posts/2020-05-19-fastapi-simple-application-structure-from-scratch.md

 You can read more about the `sessionmaker` function [here](https://docs.sqlalchemy.org/en/13/orm/session_basics.html) and `as_declarative` decorator [here](https://docs.sqlalchemy.org/en/13/orm/extensions/declarative/api.html#sqlalchemy.ext.declarative.as_declarative).
 {{< /admonition >}}

-You may have notice we import `settings` from `config` but we haven't actually created that file yet, so let's do so now.
+You may have noticed we import `settings` from `config` but we haven't actually created that file yet, so let's do so now.

 ### config.py